Skip to content

 All posts

-10 Common Cybersecurity Misconfigurations and How to Mitigate Them, II
+10 Common Cybersecurity Misconfigurations and How to Mitigate Them, Part 2

 The National Security Agency (NSA) and the Cybersecurity and Infrastructure Security Agency (CISA) recently published an article highlighting 10 of the most common cybersecurity misconfigurations, identified by their red and blue teams within the networks of major organizations.
 In this article, we aim to review each of them, understand how they can affect an organization’s overall security, and most importantly, how to mitigate them.